atwardosz-reef/handbook/README.md

  - happy clients
  - high-quality code in the repository

-That's it.
-It may be surprising that there is no "happy employees" entry on the list.
-That is because we don't assume that we know what makes people happy.
+ - decentralized decision making

+And that's it.

-We use the Sociocracy 3.0 decision making process to give control over the environment to the company staff.
-They might choose, which sometimes they do, to use that power to change how the company works.
+We don't assume that we know what makes people happy, so we use the Sociocracy 3.0 decision-making process to give control over the environment to the company staff.
+They might choose, and sometimes they do, to use that power to change how the company works.
 That, in turn, might increase their happiness.
 This mechanism works surprisingly well.

-Here you can find list of [active agreements](agreements.md).
+Here you can find our list of [active agreements](agreements.md).
+Many of them were proposed by our current staff members.

 ## Deadlines and estimates